-SSE 822 Workers Compensation/Labor Law.
-(3) A. Comprehensive study of workers compensation and regulations; National Labor Relations Act; Title VII; A.D.E.A.; and other relevant laws applicable to the functional areas of safety, security, and emergency services.
+SSE 822 Workers Compensation/Labor Law (3) A. Comprehensive study of workers compensation and regulations; National Labor Relations Act; Title VII; A.D.E.A.; and other relevant laws applicable to the functional areas of safety, security, and emergency services.

-SSE 824 Leadership in the Fire and Emergency Services.
+SSE 824 Leadership in the Fire and

+Emergency Services.
 (3) A. Leadership issues including developing as a leader, leadership styles, decision skills, influencing, persuasion, and storytelling are examined.
+Characteristics of effective leaders are examined and

 Characteristics of effective leaders are examined and discussed.
 Students will evaluate their leadership skills, shortcomings and develop a plan for obtaining needed inventory of leadership skills within themselves and their organizations.